superfly/docs/machines/update.html.md

 exec "$@"
 ```

-## Choose the region

-Tell the Fly Platform which [region](/docs/reference/regions/) to create the Machine in with the `--region` flag; if for some reason it can't start a new Machine in that region, you'll get an error.
-If the `--region` flag is omitted, the platform chooses the nearest region to you.

 ## Set Machine resources

 Include one or more of the following options to use non-default specifications for the Machine to be run: